 If the D-dimer test is positive, then you might be sent for imaging.
 A normal D-dimer level usually indicates a clotting problem is unlikely.

-Visit Lab Tests Online website for more information about D-dimer testing.
+Visit the Pathology Tests Explained website for more information about D-dimer testing.
 You can also read more about blood tests in general.

-Read our ‘Guide to blood testing’ to learn more about blood tests in general with information such as:
+Read this guide to blood testing to learn more about blood tests, including:

 - what to consider before having the test